The University of Hartford continues to closely monitor the spread of COVID-19, and is taking steps to keep our community healthy and informed.

 ITS will remain open and can help with the transition to remote work.
 If you need assistance from ITS, please make an appointment to visit the office.
 Walk-ins are discouraged due to work volume and the need to maintain social distancing.
 To set up an appointment, please email email@example.com.

 A travel advisory is now in effect in Connecticut.
-Anyone traveling into Connecticut from the following states are directed to self-quarantine for a 14-day period from the time of last contact within the identified state:
+Anyone traveling into Connecticut from the following states are directed to self-quarantine for a 14-day period from the time of last contact within the identified state.
+Please see CT.gov for the states that are currently on the list.

 The states were selected by meeting the following criteria: new daily positive test rate higher than 10 per 100,000 residents or a state with a 10% or higher positivity rate over a 7-day rolling average.
 The list of states is fluid and will be updated weekly.
 This travel advisory also applies to Connecticut residents who are returning from a visit to the impacted states.